 - Investing in the long-term for your future.
 It could be to pay for your retirement.
 Or you could invest in the long-term for the education of your child.

 Now, it is essential to know that investing is a long-term game.
-If you want to buy a house in the next year, it is probably not a good idea to invest now.
+If you want to buy a house next year, it is probably not a good idea to invest now.
 Why is that?
 As we will see in the next section, the stock market is volatile.
 It will provide good returns, but only on average.
-If you invest now and the market goes down 20%, what are you going to do?
+What will you do if you invest now and the market drops 20%?

-For instance, if the market went down 20% next year, will you be able to wait one year or more until it recovers?
+For instance, if the market goes down 20% next year, will you be able to wait one year or more until it recovers?

 If you cannot answer yes to this question, you are probably better off investing.
-If you sell because you are afraid of the losses, you will be in trouble.
+If you sell because you fear the losses, you will be in trouble.
 There will be some negative years in your investing journey.
 And you will need to wait until it recovers.
 Selling in a downturn is the worst thing you can do!

 Know why you should invest